PyEllips/pyElli/paper/paper.md

 ```

 The calculation is stored in the `result` variable, which is an [`Result` object](https://pyelli.readthedocs.io/en/stable/result.html).
-This objects holds the calculation results and you simple can call `psi`, `delta`, 'R', etc. to get your desired output.
+This objects holds all input paramters and the calculation results.
+You simple can call `psi`, `delta`, `R`, etc. to get your desired output.
 We may also use the `@fit` decorator in `elli.fitting` to automatically show a widget-based fitting gui for jupyter notebooks.
 Figure \autoref{fig:fit_dec_example} shows the output when used with this example model and some experimental data.
 ![The ipywidgets based fitting gui.\label{fig:fit_dec_example}](fit_decorator_example.png)